awlck/stellaris-stat-viewer/docs/techman/classref/parser.rst

 	.. function:: private AstNode *createNode()

 		Allocates a new AstNode and adds it to :member:`the list of nodes <allCreatedNodes>`.

+	.. function:: static void fixListType(AstNode *list)

+		If the given node is an integer list, change its type to a floating-point list and convert all its list members as well.

+		This is necessary because game version 2.6.
+"Verne" (and presumably newer ones as well), floating-point numbers that happen to be "round" integers (like ``3.0``) are stored as integers (``3``), so the list ```l = { 1 2 3.5 }`` would initially be created as an integer list.
+Upon reading ``3.5``, the parser calls this function to convert the list, and all subsequently read integers will be automatically converted to floating-point numbers as well.

 	.. member:: private bool lexerDone = false

 		Whether or not the lexer has reached the end of the file.